 Having just spent some time walking in Harris & Lewis in the Scottish Outer Hebrides (a place I go to as often as I can), absorbing the stunning, rugged and remote landscape, I already had a powerful colour palette charging around in my head.
-Deep purple heathers, rich peaty tones, sea greens, sandy camels which I wanted to use in the next collection.
+Deep purple heathers, rich peaty tones, sea greens, sandy camels - colours I would use in the next collection.

 And once I got used to the different 'ordinary' things in Japan, I noticed something else.
 Everywhere I looked I saw that space was given priority.
 Paintings, graphics, architecture, they all had space/room to breath built into their design.
 A pause, space for reflection.